Adrienth/poowa_project/README.md

 You are welcomed to add and remove all your favourite shows.

 #### Notifications
-Each user will be noticed if one of his favourite shows is currently running.
+Each user will be noticed if one of his favourite shows is currently running whenever he goes to his favourites or the said show page.
-You are welcomed to see this notification by adding to your favourites the show named "The Walkin Dead" for example.
+You are welcomed to see this notification by adding to your favourites the show named "The Walkin Dead" for example, or any other currently airing show you might think of.

 #### Object oriented programming
 All the results of our API requests are stored in Python objects.